This post may contain affiliate links. Please read mydisclosure policy.

 - Healthy: Salsa is full of fresh fruit and veggies; it’s low in fat and the perfect way to add a lot of flavor to almost any meal.

 Making fruit salsa hardly requires a recipe.
 There’s zero cooking involved.
 Simply dice and chop a few ingredients, and then give them a quick stir.

 - Mangoes: Fresh mango salsa demands ripe mangoes.
 [How to pick a ripe mango]

 - Onions: I like to use red onions for fruit salsas.
 They are a little bit sweeter and have a more mild onion flavor.

-- Peppers: Serranos are my go-to pepper when I'm making salsa.
-If you want a little less heat, swab the serrano peppers for jalepeños.
+- Peppers: Serranos are my go-to pepper when I’m making salsa.
+If you want a little less heat, swap the serrano peppers for jalepeños.
 Also, make sure that you remove the seeds and membranes.

 - Aromatics: Cilantro, basil, and mint are all great options in this salsa recipe.

 - Lime Juice: A few tablespoons of lime juice brings out the brightness in the fruits and ties all the yummy flavors together.

 Making Mango Salsa